slinkp/recurse-S223/notes.md

 | 60   | ^^      | ^^      |
 | 63   | ^^      | ^^      |

+This is marginally better - we don't accidentally play pitch 60 on two voices at once, and we get as far as starting to play pitch 62 - but then we're stuck.

-So, in order for this crude polyphony to work, we need a number of voices (shreds) equal to the total set of possible pitches.
+Either way, in order for this crude polyphony to work, we'd need a number of voices (shreds) equal to the total set of possible pitches.
 Oops.

 ## We fixed it!
 Right?

 Not so fast.

-The fix I made in b3214c48cc6585bd126f7109d451c119baddc170 moves the check for existing `note_off` events into the "main" shred.
-This is an improvement becaues we don't have to have a free shred available in order to stop an existing one playing the same note.
+The fix I made in b3214c48cc6585bd126f7109d451c119baddc170 only moves the check for existing `note_off` events into the "main" shred.
+This is another slight improvement, becaues we don't have to have a free shred available in order to stop an existing one playing the same note.

 But let's consider the same sequence of notes: